Lurker00/Android-fs/README.md

 #Android fuse drivers for exFAT and NTFS

 **DISCLAIMER:** The source code was taken from open source projects, and only altered for Android compatibility.
-Expect the same bugs and misbehavior found in the original versions :P **No warranty and no support at all: use it at your own risk and responsibility!**
+Expect the same bugs and misbehavior found in the original versions! **No warranty and no support at all: use it at your own risk and responsibility!**

 The primary goal of this project was to build the drivers for Lenovo Yoga Tablet 2 8'' 830L (firmware upgraded to 830LC) tablet, which utilizes Intel Atom (x86) CPU and runs Android 4.4.2.
 There are some ARM builds of these drivers over there, but I found nothing for x86.
 Also, I failed to find a ready-to-build project with up-to-date source code.